Suhaili

-Design and Construction
+Design and construction

-Suhaili was built in Bombay with the help of Royal Bombay Yacht Club, India in 1963.
+Suhaili was built in Mumbai with the help of Royal Bombay Yacht Club, India in 1963.
 She follows plans designed by William Atkin for "Eric" in 1923.
 Her design is based on the Norwegian sailing lifeboat designs of Colin Archer.

 Notable Appearances

 In 1997 Suhaili went to the National Maritime Museum at Falmouth as an exhibit, but the controlled atmosphere began to shrink her planking, and, unwilling to see her die this way, Sir Robin Knox-Johnston removed her in 2002 and re-fitted her again.
-She still belongs to Knox-Johnston and is currently being slowly re-fastened at the Elephant Boatyard at Bursledon, near Southampton, UK with the objective of getting her back into commission.
+She still belongs to Knox-Johnston and was re-fastened at the Elephant Boatyard at Bursledon, near Southampton, UK.
+The objective was to get her back into commission and Sir Robin duly took delivery in February 2020, as reported in an Elephant Boatyard Facebook post.

 Suhaili was one of a number of prestigious vessels moored along the route of the Thames Diamond Jubilee Pageant, to celebrate the diamond jubilee of Queen Elizabeth II.
 Due to her size, she was not part of the flotilla, and was instead moored with other vessels at St Katharine Docks, in a display known as the Avenue of Sail.